mlgig/mrsqm/README.md

 This repository provides supporting code, results and instructions for reproducing the work presented in our publication (under review):

-"MrSQM: Fast Feature Selection for Time Series Classification with Symbolic Representations", no authors for anonymity.
+"MrSQM: Fast Time Series Classification with Symbolic Representations", Thach Le Nguyen, Georgiana Ifrim, https://arxiv.org/abs/2109.01036